tugberkugurlu/ModernShopping/README.md

 ### Going Beyond
  - Product Comments: Make users comment on products and identify users with legit comments for the stuff that they have bought.

+## Some Constraints

+ - Have integration tests only, no unit tests.
+ - Use NodaTime on all .NET projects whenever possible.